 Now, together with the adjacent Nicoll Scrub National Park, it protects a rare remnant of forest cover.

-It also plays an important role as a conservation buffer for the national park, which is known habitat for the vulnerable Richmond birdwing butterfly, and shows evidence of long-nosed bandicoots, green catbirds, scrub turkeys and a number of honeyeater species.
+It also plays an important role as a conservation buffer for the national park, which is known habitat for the vulnerable Richmond Birdwing Butterfly, and shows evidence of Long-nosed Bandicoots, Green Catbirds, Scrub Turkeys and a number of honeyeater species.

-Currumbin Valley Reserve also protects these significant species:
+What Currumbin Reserve protects

-What we’re doing on the property
+What we’re doing

 The large number of invasive weeds found at Currumbin Valley Reserve is testament to the amount of human disturbance in the area.

-Of the 71 weed species found on the property, those of most concern are dense infestations of lantana and smothering weeds such as perennial soybean – a native African plant introduced into Australia as cattle fodder.
+Of the 71 weed species found on the property, those of most concern are Lantana and smothering weeds such as Perennial Soybean – a native African plant introduced into Australia as cattle fodder.
 Camphor Laurels, which can colonise and dominate regenerating and open forest, are also a major concern.

-On the steep slopes of Currumbin Valley Reserve, we have had to remove weeds with great sensitivity and care to prevent further erosion.
+On the steep slopes we’ve had to remove weeds with great sensitivity and care to prevent further erosion.
 The good news is that, once removed, the recovering and mature rainforest is effectively shading them out.